Tutorials¶

 auto_container_parametrize(metafunc)

-The above code snippet ensures that the auto_container
+The above code snippet ensures that the auto_container and

-fixtures work correctly (that is,
+auto_container_per_test fixtures work correctly (that is,

-they use the images defined in CONTAINER_IMAGES
+they use the images defined in CONTAINER_IMAGES).

 We can now implement the actual tests.
 We will create a simple smoke test where